raspereza/HtoAA/4Tau/stat/README.md

 ## Running fit and plotting prefit and postfit distributions

-The maximum-likelihood fit is done by executing the script [RunFit_Data.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunFit_Data.bash) with two input arguments: data taking period (or `Run2`) and mass point, for example
+The maximum-likelihood fit is done by executing the script [RunFit_Data.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunFit_Data.bash) with two input arguments: data taking period (or `Run2`) and mass point:
 ```
 ./RunFit_Data.bash Run2 10
 ```

 The script will produce RooT file fitDiagnosticsTest.root containing results of the fit as well as prefit shapes of the background and signal model, postfit shape of the background model after background-only fit ignoring signal, and postfit shapes of background and given signal model after background+signal fit.
-This RooT file is used as an input to the RooT macro [PlotMass2D.C](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/PlotMass2D.C) which plots prefit and postfit unrolled (m1,m2) distribution:
+This RooT file is used as an input to the macro [PlotMass2D.C](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/PlotMass2D.C) which plots prefit and postfit unrolled (m1,m2) distribution:

 ```
 void PlotMass2D(